 Walden University is not obligated to provide accommodations until the application process has been completed and accommodations have been officially approved.
 Students are encouraged to begin the process early to ensure accommodations are approved prior to beginning coursework.

 Some students struggle to provide documentation of disability in time to implement accommodations because of delays involving the medical provider’s practices.
-If the Director of Disability Services determines, through an initial intake screening, that there is strong evidence of a disability, interim services may be provided while assessment and documentation is obtained.
+If the Director of Student Wellness and Disability Services determines, through an initial intake screening, that there is strong evidence of a disability, interim services may be provided while assessment and documentation is obtained.
 Records are reviewed at the beginning of the subsequent term and services are discontinued if documentation is incomplete or does not meet eligibility requirements for the university.

 There is no one law or set of rules and regulations that determines policies and procedures for providing services to individuals with disabilities in American higher education; there are two primary acts, Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, 1990.
-These acts, in addition to best practices for the industry as continually reviewed and improved with leadership from The Association of Higher Education and Disability (AHEAD), inform Walden University’s Disability Services.
+These acts, in addition to best practices for the industry as continually reviewed and improved with leadership from The Association of Higher Education and Disability (AHEAD), inform Walden University’s Student Wellness and Disability Services.